 At one time, point and click adventure games were all the crazy.
-However, somewhere along the way they just seemed to take a backseat to more action heavy title before fading out of the limelight all together.
+However, somewhere along the way they just seemed to take a backseat to more action heavy titles before fading out of the limelight all together.
 That is until a resurgence, frontlined by Telltales catalogue of almost 30 titles, came rushing back to claim their place by showing a new generation that there is so much value in a good story.
 Let’s take a look at some of the best titles that helped Telltale near monopolize the genre.

 5. Game of Thrones